Hamilton Grand: Grand Hotel

 The building originally opened as the Grand Hotel in 1895 at the time of a rapid expansion of St Andrews as a popular tourist destination.
 It was built by businessman Thomas Hamilton, to overshadow the Royal & Ancient Golf Clubhouse, after reputedly being blackballed when he sought membership of the Club.
 The Grand Hotel was in a prime location to take advantage of two of the city's attractions: golf and sea bathing.
 Indeed, the hotel soon became very successful and even managed to attract royal clientele in the early years of the twentieth century.
 However, the hotel was requisitioned by the armed forces during the Second World War and never reopened as a hotel.
 Following the end of the war, there was a proposal to sell the building to the Roman Catholic Church as a residence and seminary.
 This plan caused much alarm among the more traditional Presbyterians in the town and was soon abandoned.

 Hamilton Hall (student hall of residences)

 The hotel was acquired by the University of St Andrews, was renamed Hamilton Hall after the Duke of Hamilton, then the Chancellor of the university, and was opened as a hall of residence in 1949.
 In 2004 the university announced that it was to sell the hall as the result of an unsolicited bid.
 Consequently, the university session 2005−06 was the last year that Hamilton Hall was open as a hall of residence.
 The building was sold for £20 million.
 In addition, it was decided that Eden Court—an annexe to the main hall—would also be sold.
-However, it was not bought by the same purchasers and has since become an annexe of McIntosh Hall, another student residence of the university.
+However, it was not bought by the same purchasers and has since become an administrative building for the university, hosting the Student Services Department.

-Following refurbishment and renovation, the hall is planned to reopen as a number of private residences.
+Following refurbishment and renovation, the main building of the former hall has been converted into a number of private residences.